Menu

 The term missing education means a child who is not registered at a school (or an alternative arranged by the council), and who is not receiving a suitable education at home.

-If you, either as a member of the public or as a fellow professional, are aware of a child or young person who you think may be missing education you can use our online form to notify our Children Missing Education Officers.
+If you, either as a member of the public or as a fellow professional, are aware of a child or young person who you think may be missing education you can notify our DSL (Mrs Abram) or the back up DSLs in her absence.

 OPERATION ENCOMPASS